It was in the early months of winter in 1984 when Marlene Carter picked up a loaded .22 calibre rifle and pointed it at her chest.

 Today, the 44-year-old Carter has been inside a jail or secured mental health facility since 2009, often finding herself in restraints or locked in a secure room.
 She faces the real possibility of never getting out.

-For more than a month, APTN National News has reviewed large volumes of documents that trace Marlene Carter’s life from birth and that of her ancestors who hail from an area that saw the first residential school open near North Battleford, Saskatchewan in 1883.
+For more than a month, APTN National News has reviewed large volumes of documents that trace Marlene Carter’s life from birth and that of her ancestors who hail the same area as one of the first federally-funded residential schools that opened near North Battleford, Saskatchewan in 1883.

 This is the story of the Stone Mountain Woman.